Where does paid social media fit into your overall marketing strategy?

-How can you be efficient with dollars put towards ad spend?
+How can you be efficient with the money put towards ad spend?

-The truth is that there isn’t a “right” social platform — it all depends on how effective you activate on these channels based on their actual capabilities.
+The truth is that there isn’t a “right” social platform — it all depends on how effectively you activate them based on their capabilities.
 While there is an abundance of platforms we could dive into, let’s focus on the three major social media advertising channels dominating the space: Twitter, LinkedIn and Facebook.

 Participate in the Conversation With Twitter

 When it comes to organic social media strategy, Twitter is where the real-time conversations are happening amongst the most active users on social.
 When it comes to digital marketing, Twitter marketing can be most effectively used when targeting conversations, specifically users actively tweeting around topics, hashtags or people you’re hoping to engage with.